-IQAC in its meeting with faculty members advises them to convene Annual Plan Meeting at the beginning of each session, assign syllabus to the departmental teachers.
+IQAC through notification advises teachers to convene Annual Plan Meeting at the beginning of each session, assign syllabus to the departmental teachers, prepare time schedule for term tests & to convene term review meetings.
 IQAC also suggests the departments to organize e-classes, seminars, educational tours & excursions.
 In this way IQAC monitors and evaluates the teaching & learning processes of the college.